ansible/ansible-ai-connect-operator/README.md

 This operator is meant to provide a more Kubernetes-native installation method for

-- Ansible AI Connect via an `AnsibleAIConnect` Custom Resource Definition (CRD) and
+- Ansible AI Connect via an `AnsibleAIConnect` Custom Resource Definition (CRD),
-- Ansible MCP Server via an `AnsibleMCPConnect` CRD.
+- Ansible MCP Server via an `AnsibleMCPConnect` CRD,

-In the future, this operator will grow to be able to maintain the full life-cycle of deployments.
-Currently, it can handle fresh installs and upgrades.
+- MCP Server Backup via an `AnsibleMCPConnectBackup` CRD, and
+- MCP Server Restore via an `AnsibleMCPConnectRestore` CRD.

+The operator handles fresh installs, upgrades, and backup/restore lifecycle for the MCP Server component.

 ## Contributing